 Pet Fairs and Expos certainly do offer a variety of pet related services and sometimes they can be a good place to interact with different animals.
 Being that many breeders, hobbyists, pet stores and vendors come together under one roof there is usually a wealth of information being shared.
 But be aware, these venues also provide a place for dealers to sell and unload their wares and unfortunately sometimes this includes live animals whose origins can be questionable.

 Shelters offer temporary sanctuary for homeless pets that need permanent caregivers.
 Some shelter animals make wonderful companions and come without too much baggage.
-Others have been scarred by years of neglect and in this case, it may take a certain type of person who has experience and is willing to work with this type of shelter animal.
+Others have been scarred by years of neglect and therefore it may take a certain type of person who already has experience and is willing to work with this type of animal.

 As heartless as this sounds, do not take in a shelter animal unless you a fully prepared to except all responsibility for it.
 It has already been abandoned at least once and it should never experience it again.